-Before write-off is made, the borrower will have been subject to an extended collection process, with attempts to achieve voluntary payment arrangements, realisation of assets, etc.
+Before write-off is made, the borrower will have been subject to an extended collection process, with attempts to achieve voluntary payment arrangements, realisation of assets. etc.

 After write-off has taken place, the debt collection process will continue.
-In the case of companies, typically until the borrower has completed bankruptcy proceedings, composition with creditors, etc. For private individuals, continued attempts are made to establish voluntary payment schemes and possible legal collection.
+For companies, this is typically until the borrower has completed bankruptcy proceedings, schemes of arrangement, etc. For private individuals, it will still be sought to enter into voluntary payment schemes and to take any legal collection steps.